HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 Exclusivity TermsVery HighExclusive vs. non-exclusive license

 Value-based pricing often works best for directory data.
 What’s the licensee getting out of this?
 If they’re using your data to target sales prospects, calculate the value of qualified leads.
 If they’re enriching their own database, estimate the time and cost savings.
-Price based on the value delivered, not just your costs.
+Price on the value delivered, not just your costs.

 Structure subscriptions with clear tiers based on usage or features: